 The Company estimates the fair value of stock options using the Black-Scholes option-pricing model, which requires the use of subjective assumptions, including the expected term of the option, the expected stock price volatility, expected dividend yield and the risk-free interest rate for the expected term of the option.
 The expected term represents the period of time the stock options are expected to be outstanding.
 Due to the lack of sufficient historical exercise data to provide a reasonable basis upon which to otherwise estimate the expected term of the stock options, the Company uses the simplified method to estimate the expected term for its "plain vanilla" stock options.
-Under the simplified method, the expected term of an option is presumed to be the mid-point between the vesting date and the end of the contractual term.
+Under the simplified method, the expected term of an option is presumed to be the midpoint between the vesting date and the end of the contractual term.
 Some options, for example those that have exercise prices in excess of the fair value of the underlying stock, are not considered "plain vanilla" stock options.
-For these options, the Company uses an expected term equal to the contractual term of the option.
-Expected volatility for options granted prior to the second anniversary of the IPO is based on a blend of historical volatilities for publicly traded stock of comparable companies and the Company over the estimated expected term of the stock options.
-For options granted after the second anniversary of the IPO, expected volatility is based on the Company's historical volatility over the estimated expected term of the stock options.
-The Company assumes no dividend yield because dividends are not expected to be paid in the near future, which is consistent with the Company's history of not paying dividends.
+For these options, the Company uses an expected term of the stock options.
+The company assumes no dividend yield because dividends are not expected to be paid in the near future, which is consistent with the Company's history of not paying dividends.